 Loathe public speaking?
 Get so nervous you almost turn into a puddle?
 Considering faking a long term illness so you can avoid it?
 Come on in…

 I am so here for the fear of public speaking conversation.
 If you’re anything like me you’d do just anything to avoid it.
 You’d conjure up a debilitating illness out of thin air.
 You’d feign up-to-your-eyeballs busyness.
 You’d pretend that you were totally happy to do it in any other circumstances, it’s just in this case there’s a diary clash, a Very Important Meeting and/or the dog ate your USB drive.
-You don’t have a dog FYI.
+That don’t have a dog is just a minor detail in the jolly old game of avoiding public speaking.

 In case I wasn’t clear: I loathe speaking in public.
 Public speaking makes me nervous.
 Public speaking makes me stressed.
 Public speaking makes me want to quit my job.
 I hate being the centre of attention.
-My throat gets all tight and I feel like I can’t breathe.
-I hear the nerves in my voice, leaking out of my skin, and that makes me feel even worse because I don’t want anyone to know that I’m nervous.
+I hate the physical effects even more: my throat gets all tight and I feel like I can’t breathe.
+Then I hear the nerves in my voice, leaking out of my skin, and that makes me feel even worse because I don’t want anyone to know that I’m nervous.
 Because nothing is worse than feeling you’re melting into a pool of anxiety in front of an audience of people you like, respect, and ultimately want to impress.

 “Nothing is worse than melting into a pool of anxiety in front of people you like and respect.”